gao-lab/DECIPHER/docs/index.md

 ```

 ## Contributing
 We are happy about your contributions!
-Please submit Issue or Pull requests on our [Github Repo](https://github.com/gao-lab/Spider).
+Please submit Issue or Pull requests on our [Github](https://github.com/gao-lab/DECIPHER).
 We think your contribution will make a big difference to community!